-Swarm is a distributed storage platform and content distribution service, a native base layer service of the ethereum web3 stack.
-The primary objective of Swarm is to provide a decentralized and redundant store for dapp code and data as well as block chain and state data.
-Swarm is also set out to provide various base layer services for web3, including node-to-node messaging, media streaming, decentralised database services and scalable state-channel infrastructure for decentralised service economies.
+Swarm is a distributed storage platform and content distribution service, a native base layer service of the ethereum web3 stack that aims to provide a decentralized and redundant store for dapp code, user data, blockchain and state data.
+Swarm sets out to provide various base layer services for web3, including node-to-node messaging, media streaming, decentralised database services and scalable state-channel infrastructure for decentralised service economies.

-Redundant storage: local replication and erasure coding ensures data availability even in the face of node dropouts or data loss.
+Cross-node replication and erasure coding ensures data availability

-Sites cannot be 'taken down': data is stored throughout the network without vulnerable central hubs.
+Data is stored throughout the network without vulnerable central hubs

-Redundancy ensures that the network continues to deliver data even when individual nodes go offline.
+Redundancy ensures continued data delivery even when individual nodes go offline

 From the end user's perspective, Swarm is not that different from the world wide web.
 In the background, the difference is that content is hosted on a peer-to-peer storage network instead of individual servers.
 This peer-to-peer network is self-sustaining due to a built-in incentive system which uses peer-to-peer accounting and allows trading resources for payment.
 Swarm is designed to deeply integrate with the devp2p multiprotocol network layer of Ethereum as well as with the Ethereum blockchain for domain name resolution, service payments and content availability insurance.